Skip to main content

 These extended interviews and readings are little treasures to me!
 If you like them too, be sure to browse the collection of video interviews (opens in a new window) we have on Reading Rockets.

 Two of our sister sites also include author interviews.
-Adolescent Literacy has a Books & Authors (opens in a new window) section, and Colorin Colorado has a Meet the Author (opens in a new window) series.
+Adolescent has a Books & Authors (opens in a new window) section, and Colorin Colorado has a Meet the Author (opens in a new window) series.
 Enjoy!

 About the Author